“A Clear Vision, Backed By Definite Plans, Gives You A Tremendous Feeling Of Confidence And Personal Power.” – Brian Tracy

 Brass (an alloy of copper and zinc) |

 (i) Solubility: The maximum ability of a substance to get completely dissolved in a solvent.
-When the solute is solid and the solvent is liquid, then the only temperature affects the solubility.
+When the solute is solid and the solvent is liquid, then only temperature affects the solubility.
 With the increase in temperature, the solubility increases.
 But pressure has no effect in this case as both solids and liquids are incompressible.
-But is the solute is gas, then pressure also is an important factor that plays major role insolubility.
+But is the solute is gas, then pressure also is an important factor that plays a major role in insolubility.
 For this case, Henry's law is given which states that - "At constant temperature, the solubility of a gas is directly proportional to the partial pressure of a gas present above the solution".

-(ii) Vapour pressure of liquid solutions: In this concept, you learn that the vapour pressure of volatile liquids in solution when taken in a closed vessel.
+(ii) Vapour pressure of liquid solutions: In this concept, you learn the vapour pressure of volatile liquids in solution when taken in a closed vessel.
 This phenomenon is explained by Raoult's law, which states that - "The vapour pressure of each volatile liquid present in the solution is directly proportional to the mole fraction of that liquid present in solution".

 Mathematically, Raoult's law can be expressed as follows:

-= mole fraction of component 2
+x2 = mole fraction of component 2

 (iv) Colligative properties: The properties of solutions which depend only on the number of solute particles present in the solution are known as colligative properties.

-Abnormal Mass: This concept says, that when a solute is dissolved in a liquid then the solute does not dissociate completely as expected instead it dimerizes and thus the molar mass of solute become double.
+Abnormal Mass: This concept says, that when a solute is dissolved in a liquid then the solute does not dissociate completely as expected instead it dimerizes and thus the molar mass of the solute becomes double.
 Such deviation of molar mass from the actual value is known as abnormal molar mass.

 To deal with the case of an abnormal mass, a Vant Hoff factor was introduced in 1880, which mathematically is described as follows: